lsaravia/MetawebsAssembly/MetawebsAssembly.md

 The metaweb proportions of topological roles could be shaped as the sum of local food webs; note that Lakes and Islands metawebs proportions are very different to local ones.
 As the local food webs in these metawebs have similar habitats of slightly different sizes, the metaweb could represent a general structure that through the simple assembly model gives local food webs.
 The case of the Antarctic metaweb is singular because there is a much bigger difference in the sizes of the local food webs and the sum of them is not similar to the metaweb.
 Thus, it seems to be more probable than the roles of Antarctic local food webs are different from the metaweb. -->

 In this work, we assumed that the metaweb influences the structure of local webs through the assembly process, but local webs are a fundamental part of the metaweb and there should be also an influence going in the other direction [@Araujo2014;@Ricklefs1987].
 This means that the structure of the metaweb could be already shaped by stability constraints of the local food webs, probably at evolutionary time scales.
 This mechanism would be that species that migrate to the local food web might produce unstable configurations which trigger local extinctions.
 Then this extinction triggered by local stability needs to be repeated over all local food webs.
 This seems a very unlikely event, given that local food webs have different species and different stability constraints.
-Thus, besides local food webs could have an influence in the structure of the metaweb these changes will not preclude that local "non-Darwinian" selection acts.
+Thus, besides local food webs could influence the structure of the metaweb these changes will not preclude that local "non-Darwinian" selection acts.

 A recent experimental study detected that biotic interactions were present but weak or transient and that community structure depends more strongly on regional environmental factors [@Hacker2019], also there is evidence that food web structure depends strongly on colonization processes [@Fahimipour2014].
 These are in line with our results that show differences of topological roles with seemingly different local habitats and almost no influence of stability constraints on local food web structure.